Leo Frank: Anti-lynching memorial

-In 2018, the Jewish American Society for Historic Preservation, with support from the ADL, and Rabbi Steve Lebow of Temple Kol Emeth, placed the first national anti-lynching memorial at the Georgia Department of Transportation designated Leo Frank memorial site.
+In 2018, the Jewish American Society for Historic Preservation, with support from the ADL, and Rabbi Steve Lebow of Temple Kol Emeth, placed the first national anti-lynching memorial at the Georgia Department of Transportation-designated Leo Frank memorial site.
 The anti-lynching memorial was facilitated by a strong letter of support to the Georgia Department of Transportation by Congressman John Lewis when the Department turned down siting permission.
 The text of the anti-lynching memorial text reads, "In Respectful Memory of the Thousands Across America, Denied Justice by Lynching; Victims of Hatred, Prejudice and Ignorance.
 Between 1880-1946, ~570 Georgians Were Lynched."

-Conviction Integrity Unit
+Additional effort to revisit the case

 In 2019, Fulton County District Attorney Paul Howard founded an eight-member panel called the Conviction Integrity Unit to investigate the cases of Wayne Williams and Frank.
-The board will re-examine the cases and make recommendations to Howard on whether they should be re-adjudicated.
+The board was formed to re-examine the cases and make recommendations to Howard on whether they should be re-adjudicated.

+Lebow and Schwartz have participated in efforts to memorialize the Frank story and try to persuade the state of Georgia to fully exonerate him by declaring him explicitly innocent, beyond the posthumous conditional pardon he received in 1986.